 Midea Dehumidifier Water Hose Connector and Drainage Pipe Set

-Midea’s 5-meter drainage pipe set suits you if you need a reliable replacement for compatible dehumidifiers.
-You can use it with Midea models rated for 1,500, 3,000, or 4,500 square feet, so it fits many common basement setups.
-The connector and hose use sturdy, high-quality materials that should hold up well over time.
-If your original parts break, you can swap them in easily without hiring help.
+The connector and hose use sturdy, high-quality materials that should hold up well for regular drainage.
+If your original parts break, you can swap them in without building a custom hose setup.
 You can also cut the pipe to your preferred length, giving you more flexibility for farther drainage.
-One set includes everything you need.
+One set includes everything you need for compatible units.

 Best For: Midea dehumidifier owners with 1,500, 3,000, or 4,500 sq. ft. units who need a durable, easy-to-install replacement drainage hose set.